skip navigation

 They received several job offers.(information)

-Besides or in addition may also link one independent clause to another.
-Besides links a fact that could stand on its own as reason enough; in addition links more information.
+Besides or in addition links a fact that can stand on its own as reason enough for winning an argument (an outstanding fact); in addition links more information (also called a "linking or connective adverb").

 MAIN CLAUSE LINKING ADVERB